radunsb/SeeSomethingSpraySomething/README.md

 For Development:

+(Not sure if you actually need to do all these, check without if you can so we know what to delete from here)

+- pip install cors, flask, pymongo, flask-pymongo

 From the main folder,
-- npm install express mongoose cors axios
+- npm install cors axios

 Run server:
 - node server.js